Niloy173/Baire-Poralekha/README.md

 # Baire-Poralekha

-Demo trial for baire poralekha
+Demo trial for baire poralekha.
+A prototype based project for educational purpose.

 # workflow